sc-frederick/zoom_emoji_sender/README.md

 - List recent chat messages from all your chats
 - Browse messages from specific channels
 - Send mass emoji reactions to any message
-- Choose from 70+ popular emojis or provide custom ones
+- Choose from 2400+ Zoom-supported emojis loaded from external file
+- Random emoji selection with customizable count
+- Custom emoji input support
 - Rate limiting protection with configurable delays

 ## Setup